Load Balancing Reference

 target entries attached to it, and requests proxied to the ‘virtual hostname’

-will be load balanced over the targets.
-A ring-balancer has a pre-defined
+host_header) will be load balanced over the targets.
+A ring-balancer has a

-number of slots, and based on the target weights the slots get assigned to the
+maximum predefined number of slots, and based on the target weights the slots get

-Within the balancer there are the positions (from 1 to
+Within the balancer there are the positions (from 1 up to the value defined in the

 which are randomly distributed on the ring.